-Service Integration/ x Service Planning Contracting
+Service Integration/ Cooperation across services X Service Planning Contracting Technology Skills development (of the workforce) Quality of services х Prevention and rehabilitation х Participation of users

-Cooperation across

-services

-Technology development (of orkforce) Quality of services x Prevention and rehabilitation x Partic ipation of users ANALYSIS OF THE PR ACTICE 10.
-Status Pilot project (ongoing) Project (ongoing) Implemented practice (restricted areas) Э Pilot project (terminate d) Project (terminated) Widely spread practice/rolled x out x 11.
-Scope of the practice Describe the setting of the practice, considering the following criteria: Micro level practice: practice that involves individuals at local level Meso level practice: practice that involves organisations or communities Macro level practice: practice that involves large population groups Meso level initiative, involving the community.
-12. Leadership and management of the practice Collaborative management: shared between large partnerships, often of central, regional and local Organisational management: by one organisation Professional management: managed by a single person Shared management: shared with no defined leadership Organisational management: The service is commissioned by Sefton Council's Public Health Department but the Recreation and Culture Section, which is the service provider, has managed and led the initiative.
-13. Engaging stakeholders in the practice Description of the engagement of stakeholders, considering the following criteria: Individual practice: individuals have sought practice change Network approach: one or more organisations develop a network Collaborative approach: large collaboration with relevant stakeholders Volunteers Access to services
+ANALYSIS OF THE PRACTICE

+10. Status

+Pilot project (ongoing) Project (ongoing) Implemented practice (restricted areas) Pilot project (terminated) Project (terminated) Widely spread practice/rolled out X

+11. Scope of the practice

+Describe the setting of the practice, considering the following criteria:

+- Micro level practice: practice that involves individuals at local level - Meso level practice: practice that involves organisations or communities - Macro level practice: practice that involves large population groups

+Meso level initiative, involving the community.

+12. Leadership and management of the practice

+Description of the leadership of the practice, considering the following criteria:

+- Collaborative management: shared between large partnerships, often of central, regional and local representation - Organisational management: by one organisation - Professional management: managed by a single person - Shared management: shared with no defined leadership

+Organisational management: The service is commissioned by Sefton Council's Public Health Department but the Recreation and Culture Section, which is the service provider, has managed and led the initiative.

+13. Engaging stakeholders in the practice

+Description of the engagement of stakeholders, considering the following criteria:

+- Individual practice: individuals have sought practice change - Network approach: one or more organisations develop a network - Collaborative approach: large collaboration with relevant stakeholders - Volunteers - Access to services